hashicorp/packer-plugin-azure/.web-docs/components/builder/chroot/README.md

   provisioning.
 Defaults to `/etc/resolv.conf` so that DNS lookups work.
 Pass an empty list to skip copying `/etc/resolv.conf`.
 You may need to do this if you're building an image that uses systemd.

 - `os_disk_size_gb` (int64) - Try to resize the OS disk to this size on the first copy.
-Disks can only be englarged.
+Disks can only be enlarged.
 If not specified, the disk will keep its original size.
 Required when using `from_scratch`

 - `os_disk_storage_account_type` (string) - The [storage SKU](https://docs.microsoft.com/en-us/rest/api/compute/disks/createorupdate#diskstorageaccounttypes)